» PEER / CARES Events / Programs

 CARES Clothesline Project

-Chapman University's Clothesline Project - scheduled for Wednesday, October 16th will be rescheduled due to the new university policy that prohibits the size of the Project display.
-Chapman has more that 700 shirts that have been made by community members and alumni often come to campus to see their shirts on our CARES Clothesline display.
-The Project will be up Wednesday February 19th, but only in the Piazza.
+Chapman University's Clothesline Project - scheduled for Wednesday, October 16th will be rescheduled due to the new university policies.
+Chapman CARES has approximately 800 shirts that have been made by Chapman community members and alumni throughout the years.
 This outdoor exhibit displays t-shirts designed by campus survivors of interpersonal violence, with the goal of breaking the silence surrounding this hidden epidemic.
 The Chapman University CARES Clothesline Project began in 1995 and is a visual depiction of the prevalence of interpersonal violence in our society.
 Sexual Violence is a "hidden epidemic" with more and more individuals hurt.
-WE MUST TALK ABOUT THIS, working together to find our voices.
+WE MUST TALK ABOUT THIS hidden epidemic, working together to find our voices.
 All are invited to contribute to Chapman University’s Clothesline Project.
 Shirts and design materials are provided without cost to participants.
 Support is available from advocates at our tables and also in Fish Interfaith Center.
+Students often come to campus to see their shirts hung during our CARES Clothesline display.
+We are hoping to display this very powerful prevention education exhibit that educates and provides a voice for survivors of interpersonal and sexual violence, while at the same time taking care of survivors.

 CARES Sexual Assault Formal Presentation

 This program is presented by CARES members and Dr. Dani Smith.
 The program is interactive and presents active bystander intervention skills, information and resources with the goal of empowering students and preventing sexual violence on our campus.
 It emphasizes that sexual violence is NEVER the survivor's fault, while at the same time "Calling for an End" to such violent behavior.
 According to the CDC, “The evidence for sexual violence prevention is still emerging, but the problem is too urgent to wait until the field has perfect solutions.”
 CARES works to educate and raise awareness through the many formal educational programs including Clothesline Project, Take Back the Night and Chapman CARES Walk Against All Violence.
 This is a Public Health issue that MUST BE ADDRESSED.
+This CARES presentation is available upon request for groups, clubs, classes and staff members.
 Reporting options and supportive measures are discussed.
 Contact Dr. Dani Smith to schedule a one hour program.

 The one-hour version of the documentary "The Hunting Ground" is shown several times throughout the academic year.